cashapp/contour/README.md

 }
 ```

-We should also set the view height to match the `note: TextView` height plus some padding.
+We should also set the view height to match the `note: TextView` height, plus some padding.

 ```kotlin
 init {